Crio-Bytes/IBD-2022-Master-Repository/MANAGING BRANCHES IN GIT/README.md

 </details>

-Once you are dome making required changes, its time to merege login branch with main.
+Once you are done making the required changes, it's time to merge the login branch with the main branch.

 4. Review and merge the changes